Josh Lowey

-Joshua Lowey (born December 16, 1984) is an American professional baseball pitcher for the Acereros de Monclova of the Mexican Baseball League.
-He has previously played for the KT Wiz of the Korea Baseball Organization.
-In his 13-year career, he has also played in the Frontier League, American Association, and Atlantic League.
+Joshua Lowey (born December 16, 1984) is an American former professional baseball pitcher.
+He played in the KBO League for the KT Wiz.
+In his career, he also played in the Frontier League, American Association, Atlantic League, and Mexican League.

 Career

+Windy City Thunderbolts

+Lowey began his career with the Windy City Thunderbolts of the Frontier League in 2008, pitching to a 12.91 ERA in 7 games for the team.